Jean Tinguely bei der Materialsuche in Paris 1960

 20 November 2024 – 9 March 2025

-Stretched between eight fingers and two thumbs, sometimes between teeth and toes, lengths of string make shapes.
+Stretched between eight fingers and two thumbs, sometimes between teeth and toes, loops of string make shapes.
 String figures can do many things: they tell stories, they pass the time, they make the unsayable showable, they connect people.
 Whatever else they may be, they have often been explored by artists, ethnologists and theorists: as an aesthetic practice, as something to collect, as a non-Western way of thinking.
 The exhibition looks at ways of playing together on the ruins of our history.

 #stringfigures